Longevity small molecule

 GLUCOPHAGE (metformin hydrochloride) Label Information

-FDA-approved prescribing label for Glucophage (metformin hydrochloride), indicated as an adjunct to diet and exercise to improve glycemic control in adults and children with type 2 diabetes mellitus.
+FDA label for Glucophage (metformin): indicated with diet and exercise to improve glycemic control in adults and children with type 2 diabetes.

 Metformin as a Tool to Target Aging (TAME concept article)